College of Science, Technology, and Health

 Certificate in Gerontology

-15 undergraduate credits are required for this certificate.
-These courses maybe taken in any sequence.
+The minimum number of credits required for this certificate: 15.
+These courses may be taken in any sequence.

-Required Courses (6 credits)- Courses are offered every year.
+Required Courses (6 cr) - Courses are offered every year.

 - HRD 310 Aging and the Search for Meaning

-Elective Courses (choose 3 of the following)- These courses may vary each year.
-View course descriptions.
+Elective Courses (choose 3 of the following) - These courses may vary each year.

-- CON 390 Evaluation and Health Assessment of the Older Adult
+- GRN 390 Evaluation and Assessment of Older Adults

 - HRD 312 The Spiritual Challenges and Opportunities of Aging